Abe Fortas: Children's and students' rights

-During his time on the Court, Fortas led a revolution in US juvenile justice, broadly extending the Court's logic on due process rights and procedure to legal minors and overturning the existing paradigm of parens patriae in which the state had usurped the parental role.
+During his time on the Court, Fortas led a revolution in children's rights and juvenile justice, broadly extending the Court's logic on due process rights and procedure to legal minors and overturning the existing paradigm of parens patriae in which the state had usurped the parental role.
 Writing the majority decision in Kent v.
 United States (1966), the first Supreme Court case that evaluated a juvenile court procedure, Fortas suggested that the existing system might be "the worst of both worlds."

 At that time, the state was held to have a paternal interest in the child rather than a prosecutorial one, a concept that dispensed with the obligation to provide a child accused of a crime with the opportunity to make a defense.
 Still, courts were empowered to decide, in the interests of the child, to have the child incarcerated for lengthy periods or otherwise severely punished.

 Fortas elaborated on his critique the following year in the case of In re Gault (1967).
 The case concerned a 15-year-old who had been sentenced to almost six years (until his 21st birthday) in the Arizona State Industrial School for making an obscene phone call to his neighbor.
 Had he been an adult, the maximum punishment he could have received was a $50.00 fine or two months in jail.
 Fortas used the case to launch a ferocious attack on the juvenile justice system and parens patriae.
 His majority opinion was a landmark, extending the Fourteenth Amendment's guarantees of right to sufficient notice, right to counsel, right to confrontation of witnesses, and right against self-incrimination to certain juvenile proceedings.

-Two years later, Fortas wrote another landmark in children's rights with the decision in the case of Tinker v.
-Des Moines Independent Community School District, involving two high school students and one junior high school student who had been suspended for wearing black armbands to school to protest the Vietnam War.
-Extending First Amendment rights to school students for the first time, Fortas wrote that neither "students or teachers shed their constitutional rights to freedom of speech or expression at the schoolhouse gate".
+Two years later, Fortas wrote another landmark in students rights with the decision in the case of Tinker v.
+Des Moines Independent Community School District (1969), involving two high school students and one junior high school student, who had been suspended for wearing black armbands to school to protest the Vietnam War.
+Fortas wrote that neither "students or teachers shed their constitutional rights to freedom of speech or expression at the schoolhouse gate".

 Epperson v.
 Arkansas

-In 1968, Fortas persuaded the court to accept the appeal of Little Rock Central High School teacher Sue Epperson who had challenged Arkansas' anti-evolution law with the support of the state teachers union.
+In 1968, Fortas persuaded the court to accept the appeal of Little Rock Central High School teacher Sue Epperson who had challenged Arkansas's anti-evolution law, with the support of the state teachers union.
 Epperson had won the case, but the Arkansas Supreme Court had overturned the ruling.
 Although the Court agreed quickly after hearing the case that the Arkansas ruling should be reversed, there was no consensus as to why, most Justices favoring fairly narrow grounds.
-Fortas was the architect and the author of the broader landmark majority opinion in Epperson v.
-Arkansas that emerged, banning religiously based creation narratives from public school science curricula.
+Fortas was the architect and the author of the broader landmark majority opinion that emerged in Epperson v.
+Arkansas, banning religiously based creation narratives from public school science curricula.